dgvergel/dgvergel.github.io/_posts/2026-08-24-parallel-directory-traversal.md

 ### Module 2: statistics.directory

-The next module implements the parallel analysis of a directory tree.
+This module implements the parallel analysis of a directory tree.
 Given a root directory (`root`), it produces an object of type `directory_statistics` containing:

 * A `std::map` associative container that maps each file extension encountered (`.txt`, `.zip`, and so on)